WaleedRobertson/a-trading-journal/README.md

 ## User Stories

+MVP:

     As a user I would like to create a user profile

     As a user I would like to be presented with a login page for entering my login credentials

     As a user I would like to add a new journal entry ( currency pair, time, date, checklist etc)

     As a user I would like to fetch past journal entries as a list

     As a user I would like to update past journal with results of trades

     As a user I would like to delete my profile

     As a user I would like to delete a journal entry

     As a user I would like to fetch a single journal entry

+STRETCH GOALS:

+    Calander UI

+    Color coded journal entries indicating trade outcome (red for loss, green for a gain)

 ## What we're building: A trading journal used to log a user’s previous trades .
 The purpose of A Trading Journal is to provide a reflective track record of trades taken.
 A Trading Journal tracks date, time, and other day trading metrics (entry, exit, trade result, etc.)

 ![Landing Page](/Assets/Screenshot%202024-08-02%20at%202.09.04 PM.png)

 ![Sign Up Page](/Assets/Screenshot%202024-08-02%20at%202.09.13 PM.png)
 ![Index Page](/Assets/Screenshot%202024-08-02%20at%202.09.23 PM.png)

+Add new journal entry button on the journal view

 ![Journal Entry Page](/Assets/Screenshot%202024-08-02%20at%202.09.33 PM.png)

 ## Technologies Used: